biträdande universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 Katrin Uba is Associate Professor (docent) in Political Science.

 Her research interests are protest mobilisation, social movement outcomes & labour movement in Sweden & beyond.
 She has studied outcomes of protests against school closures in Sweden (RJ); the Swedish Protest Database 1980-2011 (FAS) & economic crisis LIVEWHAT.
-She is currently involved in 3 projects: Labor Movement Gone Digital (RJ) & Horizon 2020 financed EURYKA (youth political activism) and REMINDER (free-movement in the EU).
+She is currently involved in 2 projects: Labor Movement Gone Digital (RJ) & Horizon 2020 financed EURYKA (youth political activism).

 Akademiska meriter: FD